< img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=3402207740063418&ev=PageView&noscript=1" />

 Components and Connection of Toggle Switches

-What are poles and throws?
+What are Poles and Throws?

 In electronics, the terms pole and throw are used to describe switches contact variations.
 The number of “poles” is the number of electrically independent switches controlled by a single physical actuator.
 For example, a “two-pole” switch has two separate, parallel sets of contacts that open and close simultaneously by the same mechanism.
 The number of “throws” is the number of separate wiring path choices other than “open” that the switch can adopt for each pole.
 A single-throw switch has one pair of contacts that can either be closed or open.
 A double-throw switch has a contact that can be connected to either of two other contacts, a triple-throw has a contact which can be connected to one of three other contacts, etc.